-Also, a great travel snack, when you need a snack waiting for your plane and you don’t want to purchase any junk food at the airport.
-Note to myself 'I must pack these every time I travel somewhere'.
+Also, a great travel snack, when you need a snack while waiting for your plane and you don’t want to purchase any junk food at the airport.
+Note to me 'I must pack these every time I travel somewhere.
 My recipe is made with spelt flour, however, you could use regular flour or gluten-free flour.
 As well, you could swap out the sugar to add in coconut sugar and or more maple syrup for less refined sugar and it would work with any flour, milk, nuts, seeds and fruit combination.
 Perfect to throw in what you have on hand at the time.
 This version I made with oat milk so it is vegan-friendly too.
 I have made so many combinations, I have forgotten which one is my favourite.
 Makes - 24 - 28 cookies using a small ice cream scoop.

 - Rolled Oats – 230g (about 2 1/2 cups)